2020 in ONE Championship: ONE Championship: Reign of Dynasties

 ONE Championship: Reign of Dynasties (also known as ONE Championship 116) was a combat sport event held by ONE Championship on October 9, 2020, at the Singapore Indoor Stadium in Kallang, Singapore.

 Background

-ONE: ‘Reign of Dynasties’ will be headlined by a title fight between the current ONE Muay Thai Strawweight champion Sam-A Gaiyanghadao and Josh Tonna, who is currently on a two fight win streak.
+ONE: ‘Reign of Dynasties’ will be headlined by a title fight between the current ONE Strawweight Muay Thai World Champion Sam-A Gaiyanghadao and Josh Tonna, who is currently on a two fight win streak.
 The card will also feature an MMA bout between the undefeated prospect Aleksi Toivonen, and the #5 ranked flyweight Reece McLaren.

 Former ONE Strawweight champion Dejdamrong Sor Amnuaysirichoke is scheduled to have his first fight of 2020 against Getu Hexi.

 This event marks ONE's return to Singapore, for the first time since the beginning of the COVID-19 pandemic.